yeisoncruz16/graphql-apollo-prisma-lambda/README.md

-# tinfluence
+# Template
-A simple referral system
+A small template with GraphQL, Apollo and Prisma